A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Abstract

 \section{Abstract}

-In this paper we formulate a new particle-in-cell method for the Vlasov-Maxwell system.
-Using the Lorenz gauge condition, Maxwell's equations for the electromagnetic fields are written as a collection of scalar and vector wave equations.
-The use of potentials for the fields motivates the adoption of a formulation for particles that is based on a generalized Hamiltonian.
-A notable advantage offered by this generalized formulation is the elimination of time derivatives of the potentials that are required in the standard Newton-Lorenz treatment of particles.
+This paper formulates a new particle-in-cell method for the Vlasov-Maxwell system.
+Under the Lorenz gauge condition, Maxwell's equations for the electromagnetic fields can be written as a collection of scalar and vector wave equations.
+The use of potentials for the fields motivates the adoption of a Hamiltonian formulation for particles that employs the generalized (conjugate) momentum.
+A notable advantage offered by the Hamiltonian formulation is the elimination of time derivatives in the Lorenz gauge formulation that are required by the standard Newton-Lorenz treatment of the particles.
 This allows the fields to retain the full time-accuracy guaranteed by the field solver.
 The resulting updates for particles require only knowledge of the fields and their spatial derivatives.
-A method for constructing analytical spatial derivatives is presented that exploits the underlying integral solution used in the field solver for the wave equations.
-The field solvers considered in this work belong to a larger class of methods which are unconditionally stable, can address geometry, and leverage an $\mathcal{O}(N)$ fast summation method for efficiency, known as the Method of Lines Transpose (MOL$^T$).
-A time-consistency property of the proposed field solver for the vector potential form of Maxwell's equations is established, which ensures that the semi-discrete form of the proposed method satisfies the semi-discrete Lorenz gauge condition.
-We demonstrate the method on several well-established benchmark problems involving plasmas.
-The efficacy of the proposed formulation is demonstrated through a comparison with standard methods presented in the literature, including the popular FDTD method.
+An analytical method for constructing these spatial derivatives is presented that exploits the underlying integral solution used in the field solver for the wave equations.
+Moreover, these derivatives are shown to converge at the same rate as the fields in the both time and space.
+The Method of Lines Transpose (MOL$^T$) field solver we consider in this work is globally first-order accurate in time and fifth-order accurate in space and belongs to a larger class of methods which are unconditionally stable, can address geometry, and leverage $\mathcal{O}(N)$ fast summation methods for efficiency.
+We demonstrate the method on several well-established benchmark problems, including a plasma sheath as well as a relativistic particle beam.
+The efficacy of the proposed formulation is demonstrated through a comparison with standard methods presented in the literature, with one example being the popular finite-difference time-domain (FDTD) method.
+The new method shows mesh-independent numerical heating properties even in cases where the plasma Debye length is close to the grid spacing.
+This is an important feature of the new method because it permits the use of coarser grids in space in the representation of the fields.
+The use of high-order spatial approximations in the new method means that fewer grid points are required in order to achieve a fixed accuracy.
+Our results also suggest that the new method can be used with fewer simulation particles per cell compared to standard explicit methods, which permits further computational savings.